 QSYMIA can cause fetal harm.
-Data from pregnancy registries and epidemiologic studies indicate that a fetus exposed to topiramate in the first trimester of pregnancy has an increased risk of major congenital malformations, including but not limited to cleft lip and/or cleft palate (oral clefts), and of being small for gestational age (SGA).
-When multiple species of pregnant animals received topiramate at clinically relevant doses, structural malformations, including craniofacial defects, and reduced fetal weights occurred in offspring.
+Data from a pregnancy registry and epidemiologic studies indicate that a fetus exposed to topiramate in the first trimester of pregnancy has an increased risk of oral clefts (cleft lip with or without cleft palate).
 A negative pregnancy test is recommended before initiating QSYMIA treatment in patients who can become pregnant and monthly during QSYMIA therapy.
-Advise patients who can become pregnant of the potential risk to a fetus and to use effective contraception during QSYMIA therapy [see Use in Specific Populations (8.1, 8.3)].
+Advise patients who can become pregnant of the potential risk to a fetus and to use effective contraception during QSYMIA therapy [see Use in Specific Populations (8.1,8.3)].